Internet filter: Bypassing filters

 Content filtering in general can "be bypassed entirely by tech-savvy individuals."
 Blocking content on a device "[will not]…guarantee that users won't eventually be able to find a way around the filter."
+Content providers may change URLs or IP addresses to circumvent filtering.
+Individuals with technical expertise may use a different method by employing multiple domains or URLs that direct to a shared IP address where restricted content is present.
+This strategy doesn't circumvent IP packet filtering, however can evade DNS poisoning and web proxies.
+Additionally, perpetrators may use mirrored websites that avoid filters.